lifehackjim/roboflow_gap/docs/task_types.md

 1. Super Detailed: Draws exact lines around each object, even if they're touching or overlapping.
 2. In-Depth Understanding: Gives a full breakdown of everything in the picture, making it clearer what's what.
-3. Works in a Crowd: Really good at picking out individual items in busy pictures where lots of things are close together.
+3. Works in a Crowd: Really good at picking out individual items in busy images where lots of things are close together.

 ### Cons

 1. Really Complex: Needs a lot of computer power to run because it's doing a very detailed job.
-2. Needs a Lot of Prep: To learn this skill, it needs a ton of pictures where every little part has been marked out by hand.
+2. Needs a Lot of Prep: To learn this skill, it needs a ton of images where every little part has been marked out by hand.
 3. Takes Its Time: Not the quickest, especially when compared to simpler tasks like just spotting objects or labeling them.

 ### Inference Models